 Gloria “La Tarasca” Valdez organized a show of Latin American art.
 The artists were available to talk about their work and organized drawing lessons for children.

-Join Us Are you on Facebook?
-Join the Maru Montero Dance Company group and learn about events, contests, and other volunteer opportunities!
+Are you on Facebook?
+Visit the Maru Montero Dance Company Page and learn about events, contests, and other volunteer opportunities!

 Join our mailing list to receive event updates, learn about volunteer opportunities and raffles!